auroraGPT-ANL/MCQ-and-SFT-code/README.md

 ---

-## below this point the paths, etc. are outdated and need to be fixed
+### Below this point the paths, etc. are outdated and need to be fixed

 ## Additional Notes
 - This pipeline ensures **high-quality multiple-choice questions** are generated and scored using AI.